India's Royal Enfield recalls about 237,000 motorcycles on ignition coil defect

 The defect was discovered during routine internal testing and the issue has been isolated to specific batches of material sourced from our external supplier between December 2020 and April 2021, the company said, adding that the issue is rare and does not impact all motorcycles manufactured during the period.

-Shares of Eicher Motors, which also makes trucks and buses through a joint venture with Sweden's Volvo (VOLVb.ST), trimmed some gains after the announcement and was last up 0.3% amid a weak Indian market.
+Shares of Eicher Motors, which also makes trucks and buses through a joint venture with Sweden’s Volvo, trimmed some gains after the announcement and was last up 0.3% amid a weak Indian market.

 Royal Enfield also said it expects less than 10% of the recalled motorcycles to need replacement of the defective part.